Why is this important?

 Asking to write off your debt

 If you have no money to spare to pay off your debts, your creditors may agree to write off your debt.
 They may even agree to stop action against you altogether.

 To find out how to work out if you've got money to pay off your debts, see How to sort out your debts.

 Your creditors will only agree to write off your debt in exceptional circumstances.
 If you have a low income and your situation is particularly difficult and unlikely to get better they may write them off.

 You will usually need to show proof of your situation, for example, medical evidence that demonstrates that you cannot work, before creditors will agree.
 If creditors do agree to write off the debt, make sure that they put it in writing.

 Some creditors may want an adviser to make this request on your behalf.
-Your local Citizens Advice Bureau can make the request on your behalf.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+Your local Citizens Advice Bureau can make the request on your behalf - where to get advice.